gpiozero/gpiozero/docs/recipes_remote_gpio.rst

 =========================

 The `Sense HAT`_ (not supported by GPIO Zero) includes temperature, humidity and pressure sensors, but no light sensor.
-Remote pins allow an external light sensor to be used as well.
+Remote GPIO allows an external light sensor to be used as well.
 The Sense HAT LED display can be used to show different colours according to the light levels: